UK visa Schemes for Ukrainian Refugees

 You will need your original BRP in order to apply for the Ukraine Permission Extension Scheme, so even after you have set up your eVisa account, and after 31st December 2024 (when the physical BRP system to prove your rights in the UK ends for everyone), KEEP HOLD OF YOUR BRP.
 See https://www.gov.uk/guidance/ukrainian-nationals-in-the-uk-visa-support.

-Do not confuse the Ukraine Permission Extension Scheme with the Ukraine Extension visa scheme, which closed on 16th May 2024 (except for children born in the UK to Ukraine visa holders).
+Do not confuse the Ukraine Permission Extension Scheme with the Ukraine Extension scheme, which closed on 16th May 2024 (except for children born in the UK to Ukraine visa holders).
+You are not automatically transferred from Ukraine Extension scheme to Ukraine Permission Extension scheme; you must apply like everyone else.

-Ukraine Extension Visa Scheme (CLOSED exccept for children born in the UK)
+Visa type for children born in the UK

-Note that the Ukraine Extension visa scheme is now only open for children born in the UK to Ukrainian visa holders, and is the CORRECT way to regularise their immigration status.
+Note that the Ukraine Extension visa scheme was now only open for children born in the UK to Ukrainian visa holders, and was the CORRECT way to regularise their immigration status.
 See Births and Marriages.

 The Ukraine Family visa scheme is now CLOSED to new applications as of 19th February 2024.
 We will keep our description of the previous process for a little while, for your reference.